sethvargo/ratchet/README.md

     system auth, similar to the Docker and gcloud CLIs.

 -   The GitHub resolver defaults to public github.com.
-Provide an oauth access token with appropriate permissions via the `ACTIONS_TOKEN` environment variable.
+Provide an oauth access token with appropriate permissions via the `GITHUB_TOKEN` environment variable.
 To use a GitHub Enterprise installation, set the `ACTIONS_BASE_URL` and `ACTIONS_UPLOAD_URL` environment variables to point your instance.